Come check out new stories in Volume 3 of the #RealLifeLibrary at the downtown Madison Public Library on March 17, 2018.

 The Real Life Library is a well-organized package of event planning and promotion, participant recruiting and training, and video recording and publishing.
 Briefly, community members are vetted and selected as Books.
 The Books are required to attend storytelling and non-violent communication training in order to tell their story at the event and on video.
 The public is invited to come and check out and “Read” the Books by listening to and learning from their stories.
 At a later date, each of the Books are video recorded.
 Thus, each event creates a digital volume of Books, which will be published on the internet and on WHOA!‘s GoodPoint app.

 Real Life Library Plan

 We launched Real Life Library Premiere Event at the Madison Central Library on Saturday, Feb.
 4, 2017, which was free and open to the public.
 Over 100 people attended and, based on participant feedback, the event was successful in meeting and exceeding its goals.
-We will host another Real Life Library at the Madison Central Library on September 16, 2017, 9am-5pm.
+We hosted another Real Life Library at the Madison Central Library on September 16, 2017.